EMMA: End-to-End Multimodal Model for Autonomous Driving: Experiments

 \subsection{Generalist}

-We explore the development of a generalist model by co-training on multiple tasks and analyzing their synergies, as summarized in Table~\ref{tab:exp_generalist}.
+We explore the development of the \model\ Generalist by co-training on multiple tasks and analyzing their synergies, as summarized in Table~\ref{tab:exp_generalist}.
 For this study, we focus on three core tasks: end-to-end planning, 3D object detection, and road graph estimation.

 Co-training on all three tasks yields significant improvements, with the generalist model outperforming the single-task models by up to 5.5\%.
-Notably, when co-training two tasks, certain combinations lead to greater gains than others.
-For instance, detection performance improves most when co-trained with driving, and road graph estimation similarly benefits most when paired with driving.
-This suggests that the driving task plays a particularly prominent and influential role, serving as a key contributor to overall performance improvements.

 We attribute these results to the complementary nature of the tasks.
 For example, road graph estimation becomes easier when the model can accurately identify the locations of vehicles.
 Similarly, driving quality is closely tied to understanding agent interactions, a skill enhanced by 3D object detection.
+Paring the mixture down to only two tasks still yields improvements, with certain combinations leading to greater gains than others.
+For instance, detection performance improves most when co-trained with driving, and road graph estimation similarly benefits most when paired with driving.
+This suggests the driving task plays a prominent and influential role, serving as a key contributor to overall performance improvements.

 These findings suggest that pursuing a generalist model is a promising direction for future research, with the potential for deeper insights into task synergies and performance optimization.